- Strategic Integration of Nigeria Military HIV/AIDS Response (SINM-HAR)

 - RV 329

-The study aims to evaluate the impact of malaria co-infection on the course of HIV infection among subjects enrolled for comprehensive HIV care and treatment.
+To evaluate the impact of malaria co-infection on the course of HIV infection among subjects enrolled for comprehensive HIV care and treatment.

 - RV 368 TRUST

-The study focuses on HIV and STI prevalence, incidence and risk behaviours among Men who have Sex with Men (MSM) in Nigeria and the impact of providing HIV medical and prevention services to Nigerian MSM at a trusted community center.
+focuses on HIV and STI prevalence, incidence and risk behaviours among Men who have Sex with Men (MSM) in Nigeria and the impact of providing HIV medical and prevention services to Nigerian MSM at a trusted community center.